Bansi Chandragupta: Career

 After a few stints in Bengali commercial films, Chandragupta got a chance to work as art director in Jean Renoir's movie The River (1951).
 Here he worked closely with production designer Eugène Lourié and learned the craft of film designing.
-During the shooting of this movie, he met Satyajit Ray who asked him to join a group of film enthusiasts that included Ray, RP Gupta, Chidananda Dasgupta, Harisadhan Dasgupta and others, to form the Calcutta Film Society.
+During the shooting of this movie, he met Satyajit Ray who asked him to join a group of film enthusiasts that included Ray, RP Gupta, Sunil Janah, Chidananda Dasgupta, Harisadhan Dasgupta and others, to form the Calcutta Film Society.

 Later, Ray asked Chandragupta to be set designer for his film Pather Panchali.
 This collaboration sustained till Shatranj Ke Khilari (1977).
 Some of the best examples of Chandragupta's work are from the Ray films: Pather Panchali, Jalsaghar and Charulata.

 Apart from Ray's films, best works of Chandragupta's works are visible in 36 Chowringhee Lane by Aparna Sen, Umrao Jaan by Muzzafar Ali and Chakra by Rabindra Dharamraj.
 All these were shot in 1981, the year Chandragupta died of a heart attack in New York.

 36 Chowringhee Lane was dedicated to Chandragupta.